 Foods have a natural growing season.
 By buying seasonal, local food we support the local economy, ensure we are eating food which is fresh and in season, and prevent unnecessary food miles.

-Download our Pocket Seasonal Food Calendar using the link below or contact us to request your printed and folded version that you can keep in your purse or wallet when you go shopping.
+Download our Pocket Seasonal Food Calendar using the link below or collect yours from the Council Offices.
+These are handy to keep in your purse or wallet when you go shopping.

 Would you like to eat more locally produced food?
-Transition St Albans run open garden events and skill shares to help people learn about growing their own food at home.
-You could also get an allotment or join the Foodsmiles: Local Food for St Albans project, a community agriculture scheme set up by a group of interested locals to grow food locally for the benefit of all members.
-There's also Box Local, a food delivery scheme focused on providing local foods.
+Sustainable St Albans run open garden events and skill-shares to help people learn about growing their own food at home.
+You could also get an allotment or join Foodsmiles, a community agriculture scheme set up by a group of interested locals to grow food locally for the benefit of all members.
+There's also Box Local, a food delivery scheme focused on providing local foods within our District.

 The world is eating more meat and dairy and these are resource-intensive to produce.
 It takes 10kg of grain to produce 1kg beef.
 If grain was used to feed humans rather than animals, we could produce more than enough food to feed everyone on earth.
 Instead, half the world's grain is currently used to feed animals.